arcilli/investsuite-api-docs/docs/common_scenarios/suitability_profiler.md

 }
 ```

-## Conduct assessment

-After a profile is created for a user, the assessing can begin.
+Now that we have retrieved the assessment, the assessing can begin.
 Conducting an assessment is done by asking a question to the user, submitting the answer to InvestSuite, receiving the next question to ask from InvestSuite, asking that question to the user, and so on until the assessment is completed.
 An assessment will have a status COMPLETE and show a result when all questions are answered.
 When there are still questions to be answered, the assessment has a status IN_PROGRESS and contains a next question to ask.

 After receiving an answer from the user, the answer is submitted to InvestSuite in order to get the next question.
 InvestSuite saves the answer immediately and determines the next question.
 This way, InvestSuite keeps track of and saves the progress of the assessment, so the user can close the application any time and resume the assessment where they left off later.

 ![Conducting assessment](../img/conducting_assessment.jpg)

-Both calls in the sequence diagram have the same response body, containing the next question to be asked or the score, the parameters, the sections with the answered questions, and a status.
+The assessment response contains the next question to be asked or the score, the parameters, the sections with the answered questions, and a status.
+This will be the response of a call to `GET /suitability-profiler/profiles/{profile_id}/assessments/{questionnaire_id}` and the `PUT /profiles/{profile_id}/questionnaires/{questionnaire_id}/assessment/questions/{question_id}/answer`
+ for submitting an answer.

 **Response body**
 ```JSON